aureyoboss/ArcadeFlashWeb/README.md

 * [x] Add shortcuts in file browser (My documents, Downloads, Desktop, Home and Drive letter assignment).
 * [x] Add hotkeys to quit the software (keyboard 'ESC').
 * [x] If the Flash games can save your progress.
 The software saves your data in *C:\Users\Your Name Session\AppData\Local\ArcadeFlashWeb\QtWebEngine*.
+* [X] Possibility of indicating a personalized directory (free in writing, without administrator rights), to save your Flash data progress.
-* [x] Automatically load a game profile from **AntiMicro** by Command line (you must create before your profile for each Flash games in AntiMicro).
+* [x] Possibility to load a game profile from **AntiMicro** by Command line (you must create before your profile for each Flash games in AntiMicro).
 The software will close automatically **AntiMicro** when quit ArcadeFlashWeb.
 * [x] Possibility to indicate in Command line the native resolution of a Flash (SWF) file.
-* [x] Possibility to hide menu bar (auto hide after 5 seconds).
+* [x] Possibility to hide menu bar (auto hide after 5 seconds when load SWF file by command line).
-* [X] Read natural dimension of the Flash game and adapt this to the screen.
+* [X] Read native dimension of the Flash game and adapt this to the screen.
 * [X] Add scanlines or CRT mode over the game screen with command line.
-* [X] Possibility of indicating a personalized directory (free in writing, without administrator rights), to save your Flash data progress.
 * [ ] See if it is technically possible to make the software compatible with PadToKey.
 * [ ] Tests.
 * [ ] Upload the software on Github.